-The Nunavummi Disabilities Makinnasuaqtiit Society is pleased to announce that our 2017 AGM will be held on September 6th, 2017 at 5:30pm at the Soup Kitchen.
+The Nunavummi Disabilities Makinnasuaqtiit Society is pleased to announce that our 2017 AGM will be held on Saturday September 30th, 2017 at 11:00am at the 8 Storey Building Suite 105.
 Please join us (in person or by teleconference) to learn more about our current projects and help us plan for the future.

 Our mission is to achieve independence, self-determination and full citizenship for all people with disabilities in Nunavut.
 We do this by promoting awareness, opportunity, choice and participation in all aspects of life in Nunavut.